-- Procedure - - (a) Input the step data No.(INx).
+- Procedure - - (a) Output the step data No.(INx).

-(b)Turn the DRIVE input ON.

-The step data No. (OUT x output) will be output.
+(b)Turn the DRIVE is ON.
+The step data No. (OUTx) will be input.

-(c) The BUSY output turns ON and INP output turns OFF. (the positioning movement will start).

-(d)When the INP output is turned ON and BUSY output is turned OFF, the positioning operation is completed. - Timing chart -
+- (c) The BUSY turns ON and INP turns OFF.
+(The positioning movement will start.) - (d) When the INP is turned ON and BUSY is turned OFF, the positioning operation is completed.

-The INP output signal is ON when all valid axes are within the positioning range after the positioning completion time (theoretical value) has lapsed.

-The BUSY output signal turns OFF when the positioning completion time (theoretical value) has lapsed.
+The INP signal is ON when all valid axes are within the positioning range after the positioning completion time (theoretical value) has lapsed.
+The BUSY signal turns OFF when the positioning completion time (theoretical value) has lapsed.